 Question #50

-A There was no president under the Articles of Confederation but there is a president placed in charge of the executive branch under the Constitution.
+A There was no federal court system under the Articles of Confederation but there is a federal court system headed by the Supreme Court under the Constitution.

 B There was a unicameral legislature under the Articles of Confederation but there is a bicameral legislature under the Constitution.